 The process for commissioning a custom bicycle is made up of a few stages:

-We prefer to source your components and deliver you a full bike, because then I can ensure that they are well fitted and have the proper clearances.
-We will discuss your components at your initial visit.
-Payment for these would be separate from the frame as I require full payment before ordering components.
-We aim to be competitive on pricing and have accounts with all major parts suppliers
+We prefer to deliver complete bicycles. source your components and deliver you a full bike, because then we can ensure that they are well fitted and have the proper clearances.

-Next steps: If you feel that a Saffron Frameworks custom sounds right for you, we can arrange a date and time for you to come to the workshop for a more detailed discussion.
-I prefer meeting face to face, but if that’s not convenient, we can move things forward over email / phone / or any other method of choice.
+Next steps: If you feel that a Saffron Frameworks bicycle sounds right for you, drop us a line and we will arrange a date and time for you to come to the workshop to discuss working together on your custom build.